Cleveland railroad history: Early history

-The Cleveland Union Terminal had a total of 37 tracks at one time, arranged as two stub-end tracks (1&2) for the Shaker Rapid Transit, used as storage, 3&4 for eastbound Shaker Rapid departure, 5 which was occasionally used the same way during rush hour or public events, like Cleveland Browns football games, 6 which was used for storage, and 7 which was the Shaker Rapid arrival track.
-This went west under the Cleveland Sheraton Hotel and a parking structure to a turning loop that led back around to tracks 3 and 4.
-Tracks 8,9 and 10 were used by the CTS line from Windemere in East Cleveland to the Cleveland Airport extension.
+The Cleveland Union Terminal had a total of 37 tracks at one time, arranged as two stub-end tracks (1 & 2) for the Shaker Rapid Transit, used as storage, 3 & 4 for eastbound Shaker Rapid departure, 5 which was occasionally used the same way during rush hour or public events, like Cleveland Browns football games, 6 which was used for storage, and 7 which was the Shaker Rapid arrival track.
+This went west under the Hotel and a parking structure to a turning loop that led back around to tracks 3 and 4.
+Tracks 8, 9, and 10 were used by the CTS line from Windemere in East Cleveland to the Cleveland Airport extension.
 A complicated track structure under the Ontario Street subway allowed CTS eastbound trains to cross above the depressed westbound CTS and Shaker track to proceed eastward, as they ran left-hand until they reached the Northern Ohio Traction junction, where the Shaker Rapid shops were, and the two lines diverged and continued separately.

 Railroad passenger tracks were arranged in pairs from 11 & 12 through 21 & 22.
 There was a stub-end switch engine, or "depot motor" lead that could hold two engines in between tracks 15 and 16 on the east approach, visible between Huron and Prospect roads above.
 On the west end, there were two longer stub-end tracks that could hold one switch engine each, but were also used for mail cars under the U.S. Post Office building.
 Track 23 was a "running track", and had a platform on each side, and a chalkboard for the "Pullman Line", so crews knew which cars went to which trains when sleeping cars were switched into through trains.
 An additional set of coach yard tracks, named 1 through 9 (but really 24 to 32) filled the remaining space, with narrow service platforms between each track.
 An automatic car-washer stood on coach yard track 5.
 At the extreme west approach, just in from the viaduct, there were two more stub-end tracks that led into the car shop and the wheel lathe house.
 This has all been replaced by a parking lot, except for three rapid transit or "light rail" tracks, which have been moved south from their original positions into the tracks 11-13 area.
 The rapid transit storage and service has been moved to the former Orange Avenue Fruit Terminal yard, which is where the original C.U.T. coach yard would have been moved to if the Wheeling and Lake Erie and the Pennsylvania Railroad had required their own space in the terminal.